G7DAO/account-abstraction-webauthn/README.md

 ## Goals

 - Simplify user onboarding flow for blockchain projects
-- Make user wallets more secured than it's today
 - Make blockchain accessible to millions of new users, with no friction

 ## Vision

-There shouldn't be a centralized place like a chrome extension, or a mobile app, which will store our private keys.
+Installing a chrome extension, or a mobile app to use a wallet is a big blocker for user onboarding.
 Instead, we should use modern standards like WebAuthn, Account Abstraction and create a SDK, which can be integrated into any website in a few lines of code.
-Each domain will store it's own private keys and it will be secured and managed by the browser.
-Users shouldn't have the read access to their private keys.
-Users can only use it to do the signature.

 This project is created for **Public Goods**.
 If you like the idea and plan to use it, feel free to contribute as well.